The term dyscalculia — from the Greek ‘dys’ and Latin ‘calculia’ — means to count badly and describes people with severe difficulties with numbers.

 The findings challenge the notion that dyscalculia is characterized by problems with a specialized ‘number sense’ because this number sense was intact in this sample of children with dyscalculia.

 – Working memory

-Several studies have shown that children with mathematical difficulties underperform on tests of various aspects of working memory, while others found no differences between children with dyscalculia and typically developing children on working memory measures (Price & Ansari, 2013).
+Several studies have shown that children with mathematical difficulties underperform on tests of various aspects of working memory.
+In contrast, others found no differences between children with dyscalculia and typically developing children on working memory measures (Price & Ansari, 2013).

-Landerla et al. (2004) concluded that dyscalculia is the result of specific disabilities in basic numerical processing, rather than the consequence of deficits in other cognitive abilities.
+Landerl et al. (2004) concluded that dyscalculia results from specific disabilities in basic numerical processing rather than deficits in cognitive abilities.

-The effect of TMS lasted only a few hundred milliseconds in the subjects and was brought on just at the point when the subject had to evaluate the numbers and decide which had the greater value or which was physically bigger.
-The test was designed to measure the subjects’ automatic processing of numbers and was rolled out to both people with the dysfunction and those without it.
+The effect of TMS lasted only a few hundred milliseconds in the subjects, and was brought on just at the point when the subject had to evaluate the numbers and decide which had the greater value or which was physically bigger.
+The test was designed to measure the subjects’ automatic processing of numbers and was rolled out to people with and without dyscalculia.

 The researchers found that non-dyscalculic participants displayed dyscalculic-like behavior in number processing only during TMS-induced neuronal activity disruptions to the right intraparietal sulcus.
 These findings were further validated by testing participants suffering from developmental dyscalculia.
 The results of the dyscalculic group reproduced the behavioral results obtained in non-dyscalculic volunteers during right parietal TMS, but not after left parietal TMS or sham stimulation.

 A study by McCaskey et al. (2020) concluded that dyscalculia is accompanied by reduced gray and white matter volumes in number-related brain areas.